SamuelLencses/IVS_Project/src/README.txt

 	  Makefile    - I don't have to explain this one right?

 How to use: make           - to compile the math library
-            make math_test - to compile the tests make profiling - to compile the profiling
+            make test      - to compile and run the tests make profiling - to compile and run the profiling with the input from data_100.txt

 	    make clean     - to clean the folder of .o and compiled files ./math_test    - run the tests